11 ESSENTIAL LIFE SKILLS FOR KENYAN TEENS TO LEARN

 - A critical skill that you should help your teenager with is accepting their emotions.
 Tell them that no emotion is bad or good, and it is okay to feel happy, sad, afraid, angry, aroused, silly, jealous and even guilty.
 The trick is not to dwell on a particular emotion.

 - Teach them different ways to deal with their emotions, such as physical activity, meditation, listening to music, or just by talking about it.

 - Spirituality can also help in coping with major changes in life.

 - Empathize with them where possible and understand that they are still learning to manage emotions and stay calm.

 11. Problem-solving Skills

-Among the main life skills for youth is problem-solving.
+Finally, among the 11 essential main life skills for Kenyan teens to learn is problem-solving.
 You cannot expect your children to come back to you for help every time they have a problem.
 What you can do is teach them to deal with problems like matured adults.

 - Teach your kids to face problems, rather than run away from them.